Antonio Arnaiz-Villena: Greeks and Sub-Saharans

 A 2017 archaeogenetic study concluded concerning the origin of both the Minoans and Mycenaeans, that:

 Other proposed migrations, such as settlement by Egyptian or Phoenician colonists are not discernible in our data, as there is no measurable Levantine or African influence in the Minoans and Myceneans, thus rejecting the hypothesis that the cultures of the Aegean were seeded by migrants from the old civilizations of these regions.

-The other proposed migrations that is mentioned and disproved by the paper pertain to Black Athena's positions that Arnaiz-Villena also tried to support with his work.
+The other proposed migrations that are mentioned and disproved by the paper pertain to Black Athena's positions that Arnaiz-Villena also tried to support with his work.

 Meso-Americans

 Arnaiz-Villena also co-authored a paper on the origins of Mesoamerican populations, which made claims concerning multi-ethnic origins of pre-Columbian populations in the area.
 The paper argued that the peopling of the Americas "was probably more complex than postulated by Greenberg and others (three peopling waves)", but noted that "Meso and South American Amerindians tend to remain isolated in the Neighbor-Joining, correspondence and plane genetic distance analyses."